AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path
+Script that moves all files uppercase